Q-OvO-Q/cognitive_test_group_1/Spatial_Test/README.md

 ##### User Interface and Experience
 - Clearer Test Instructions: Revised the test instructions to provide clearer guidelines on how to do the test.
-- Feedback Mechanism: Simplified the feedback collection process by directly mapping user feedback to the upload dictionary.
 - Better display of questions: using pictures instead of drawing the cubes so that all the options can be seen in one screen.
 - Hidden code chunks: put the functions and codes into seperate files to run the test without showing participants the code chunks.